 you are new to the Buffalo area.

-One of the goals of the learning communities program is to encourage students to appreciate the interrelationships between many subjects, despite their apparent differences.
-Faculty members work together to emphasize these connections and to use the learning community theme as a "thread" to tie them together.
-Each learning community also includes a one-credit "integrated hour."
-All of the instructors and students in a learning community meet for an hour each week to talk about connections in the course material.
-This time is also used to discuss questions or concerns about adapting to college life or to share experiences that advance the theme of the learning community.
+One of the goals of the Bengal Community of Scholars program is to encourage students to appreciate the interrelationships between many subjects, despite their apparent differences.
+Faculty members work together to emphasize these connections and to use the community theme as a "thread" to tie them together.
+Each community also includes a one-credit "integrated hour."
+All of the instructors and students in a community meet for an hour each week to talk about connections in the course material.
+This time is also used to discuss questions or concerns about adapting to college life or to share experiences that advance the theme of the community.

-One floor of a residence hall has been dedicated to the learning community program and includes a lounge space, a kitchen, a computer lab, and an office for learning community professors.
+Space in the residence hall has been dedicated to the Bengal Community of Scholars Program participants and includes a lounge space, a kitchen, a computer lab, and an office for learning community professors.
 Commuter students have access to the residence hall during certain hours and can consider it a "home away from home."